-For purposes of collective defence and pursuit of their rights and interests, the employees can create workers' councils/committees and sub-committees and take part in European work councils.
+For purposes of collective defence and pursuit of their rights and interests, the employees can create workers' councils / committees and sub-committees and take part in European work councils.
 In each undertaking, employees have the right to create a workers' committee to defend their interests and exercise consultation and information rights and other legally foreseen interests.

-The maximum number of employee representatives within the committees depends on the number of employees employed within the undertaking at a certain time: 2 members in employees with up to 9 employees, 3 members in medium sized undertakings, 3 to 5 members in large undertakings with between 201 to 500 employees, 5 to 7 members in large undertakings with between 501 to 1000 employees and 7 to 11 in large undertakings with more than 1000 employees.
+The maximum number of employee representatives within the committees depends on the number of employees employed within the undertaking at a certain time:

+- 2 members in entities with less than 50 employees; - 3 members in undertakings with 50 or more employers and less than 200; - 3 to 5 members in large undertakings with between 201 to 500 employees; - 5 to 7 members in large undertakings with between 501 to 1000 employees; and - 7 to 11 in large undertakings with more than 1000 employees.